[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 The smoothness of that region known as the Moraar is broken by peculiar crags, shaped rather like chisels although their generic name (flonga stap) means "Razor-Ridge".

-A multitude of these formations glower upon the salty wetness all around.
-Visitors, however, have found their mood affected more by the flatness of the miles between each jut of ridge; hence the term, the "Plain" of the Moraar.
-Its sweeps of moss and beds of scrub, reflected in the many glistening shallows, blur into a yellowish distance.
+A multitude of these formations glower upon the salty wetness which surrounds each one of them.
+Visitors however, while admiring the rock formations, find their mood affected more by the flatness of the miles between each jut; hence the term the "Plain" of the Moraar, and truly the plain dominates as you raise your eyes to take in the myriad sweeps of moss and beds of scrub, reflected in the many glistening shallows, as they blur into a yellowish distance.

-Dampness is an unusual condition among the landscapes of Ooranye, where the average temperature is below freezing, yet on a world of this size the unusual can hold vast local sway.
-This was understood and accepted by the Stranger as he trudged through the seemingly limitless icy slush.
+Dampness is an unusual condition among the landscapes of Ooranye, a planet on which the average temperature is below freezing.
+Yet on a world of this size the unusual can hold vast local sway.
+This was understood and accepted by the Stranger, a tall mature man, as he trudged through the seemingly limitless icy slush.

-tall, mature man, he tirelessly plodded, yard after yard, his boots stained with the salt that keeps the upper inches of the Moraar from congealing into solid ice.
+Tirelessly he plodded, yard after yard, his boots stained with the salt that prevents the upper inches of the Moraar from congealing into solid ice.

-His broad shoulders were swathed in two cloaks, the outer of which was laden, in every pouch, with additional supplies taken from his abandoned skimmer.
+His broad shoulders were swathed in two cloaks; the outer cloak laden in every pouch with additional supplies taken from his abandoned skimmer.

 Therefore he simply needed to keep going.
 His rugged features were confidently grim, as one who can recognize the return of an old enemy whom he has beaten once before and will defeat again.
 Any good Wayfarer has this fortitude, this patient readiness to take what comes.